hannahhoward/a1atscript/README.md

 bootstrap(AppModule, "myAppPrefix");
 ```

-*Those of you who want to manually use the Injector class still can -- the bootstrap function is meant to mirror Angular 2's*

 ## Get ready for Angular 2!

 Angular 2 introduces an entirely new syntax for working with directives.
 The most common type of directive is a Component.
 The good news is with A1AtScript you can write components right now, using a syntax remarkably similar to Angular 2.